Man in serious condition after pool incident

-A man has been taken to the Dunedin Hospital emergency department in a serious condition after an incident at Moana Pool this afternoon.
+A Dunedin City Council worker has been taken to Dunedin Hospital emergency department in a serious condition after an incident at Moana Pool this afternoon.

 A St John spokesman said a 54-year-old man was taken to hospital by ambulance after what was believed to be an incident involving a chemical.